Dart-Code/Website/_docs/settings.md

 ## dart.analyzerAdditionalArgs
 Additional arguments to pass to the Dart analysis server.

-## dart.analyzerPath
-The path to a custom Dart analysis server.

 ## dart.analyzerSshHost
 An SSH host to run the analysis server.
 This can be useful when modifying code on a remote machine using SSHFS.